- Reference Number: HEY1001/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information about analgesia (pain relief medication) taken in the postnatal period and how it affects safer sleeping for your newborn baby.
+This leaflet has been produced to give you general information about analgesia (pain relief medication) taken in the postnatal period and how it affects safer sleeping for your new-born baby.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your midwife, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is safer sleeping?